 And as I might have mentioned in the previous post on this topic, things may not however be getting better in that other carrier of information and data, the mobile phone/iPad, as exemplified by operating systems such as iOS or Android.
 Watch this space, as they say.

-Tags: Android, cellular telephone, chemical, chemical information, Chemical IT, content carrier, HTML, iPad, JPEG, Mac OS X, Macintosh, Microsoft, Microsoft Windows, operating systems, search engines, Web browser, word processor, XML
+Tags: Android, cellular telephone, chemical, chemical information, content carrier, HTML, iPad, JPEG, Mac OS X, Macintosh, Microsoft, Microsoft Windows, opendata, operating systems, search engines, Web browser, word processor, XML